eqrdev/extension/README.md

 If you want to build it yourself or modify the extension, you can do it easily.
 All you have to do is run the build command (`yarn build`).
 This creates a directory called `dist` in the root of the repository.

 Open the [Extensions][chrome-page] page in Chrome and set the developer mode.
-Then click the "Load unpacked" button and browse to the `dist' directory.
+Then click the "Load unpacked" button and browse to the `dist` directory.

 ## Development